 Within the context of a symphony, the movement serves as a prelude to the finale, particularly because of its brevity and the thematic relationship between the two movements.
 Yet it is the only slow movement in the symphony, the one sustained expression of romantic love and the entire work that provides the key to resolving the tensions of part one, and overcoming the chaotic world of part two.
 Significantly, the introduction of romantic love substantially shifts the direction of the simply away from suffering and senseless abandon, to the redeeming value of love.
 The interconnection of the last two movements that comprise part three, through their common use of the adagietto theme, parallels the appearance of the funeral march theme in both movements of part one.
 The common theme appearing in each of the first movements of part one and part three is transformed in the succeeding movement, where it serves a different function or evokes a different emotional response.
 Such dramatic parallelism and transformation not only ties together the outer parts of the symphony but shapes the content and focus of the work as a whole.
 Mahler’s work orchestration is spare, employing only strings and harp to enhance the music’s lyricism and give it a serenade-like quality.
 The use of ternary form A B A, is simplicity itself.
 Inner harmonies are subtle and harmonic progressions are frequent for such a short movement, adding to the music’s impulsive character, impressionistic harmonies such as the Neapolitan sixth function as a means of shifting to a remote key.

 Mahler uses overlapping sustained tones in transition passages, which anticipates their use in their op sheet from Das Lied von der Erde.
 The adagietto stream-like atmosphere begins with vague harmonies that lend a sense of weightlessness, and end with a long suspension of sustained chords that very slowly progressed to closure, creating a feeling of endless time.
 Could the momentary nostalgic reveries of the scherzo movement have elicited these tender sentiments?
-Although they do not share musical material, the scared so and the adagietto have a conceptual relationship, being virtually the converse of each other, both in mood and musical content.
+Although they do not share musical material, the scherzo and the adagietto have a conceptual relationship, being virtually the converse of each other, both in mood and musical content.
 This relationship conforms with the progressive development of the symphony, from profound grief and anger through revulsion with a senseless world of everyday life, to the emergence of human love that causes great happiness and thereby resolves the internal conflict with which the work began.

-Much commentary on this movement has focused on the main temple and the length of the movement.
+Much commentary on this movement has focused on the main tempo and the length of the movement.
 If the movement is taken at an excruciatingly slow pace, it can sound like a dirge, which would not be in keeping with the suggestion that Mahler intended it to be an expression of his love for Alma, others see the movement as an angst-ridden outpouring of the pain of love that can best be expressed at a very slow tempo.
-Part of the problem arises from the title of the movement itself, adagietto, which could be read as a temple marking.
+Part of the problem arises from the title of the movement itself, adagietto, which could be read as a tempo marking.
 As such, the tempo would be somewhat faster than Adagio, but slower than say, moderato.
 Thus substantiating the argument for avoiding a very slow pace, Mahler did provide titles for movements from this published symphonies, in fact, the proceeding movement is titled scherzo, but in this and other instances, these titles related to the form of the movement, not to its tempo.
 However, it is far from certain what Mahler intended to convey by using this musical term normally identified with tempo, for he also designates a tempo marking at the beginning of the movement, Sehr langsam.
 This seems to contradict the title of the movement if it is interpreted as a tempo direction.

 Mahler also gives the finale of the Ninth Symphony, a title, Adagio, but places a virtually identical tempo marking immediately after it.
 Sehr langsam und noch zurückhaltend, very slow and somewhat hesitating.
-Since it is unlikely that Mahler considered both Adagio and adagietto, as designating the same temple, he must have had another reason for using these terms as titles for their respective movements.
+Since it is unlikely that Mahler considered both Adagio and adagietto, as designating the same tempo, he must have had another reason for using these terms as titles for their respective movements.
 It had to become commonplace by the end of the 19th century to refer to the slow movement of a symphony as an Adagio movement, by the use of the diminutive version of Adagio, adagietto Mahler may well have intended to refer to its brevity, compared with for example, the usually longer Adagio movements in Bruckner symphonies.
 In fact, it has been suggested that Mahler was paying homage to Bruckner’s magnificent Adagio movements, by placing that word at the beginning of the ninth symphonies finale.
 Could Mahler have had similar intentions in regard to the Fifth Symphony slow movement, whether he did or not, the fourth movements titled is not a tempo designation, and should not be taken as evidence that the principal tempo of the movement should be faster than that indicated by Mahler, Sehr langsam.

 The oboes and cellos open the movement softly with sustained open harmonies, over which the harp plays a breeze sequence of gently falling arpeggios, they create tonal ambiguity and evoke the sensation of floating on a billowing cloud.